kf7eel/shark-py-sms/README.md

 This is the main script and contains all the core functionality.
 (It runs in a loop, so there is no need for a scheduled cron job.)

 ----
-### Current Status
+### Current Status - 11/29/2019

-Just upload initial script,still a little buggy.
+Just upload initial script, still a little buggy.

 Upon starting sms-interact.py, script will check Openspot for a new message, then it process any received SMS for a command.
 Next, it will check for any new email, send any emails in Inbox to DMR radios, before waiting 5 seconds to repeat.